Pine Technical and Community College

 - The college’s use of telecommunications and other distance education tools is a national model for colleges and universities.

-- PTCC's high-tech, state-of-the-art simulation labs support all nursing and health science programs, including the medical assistant A.A.S. degree, nursing diploma and A.S. degree, as well as credentials in electrocardiography and phlebotomy
+- PTCC's high-tech, state-of-the-art simulation labs support all nursing and health science programs, including the medical assistant AAS degree, nursing diploma and AS degree

 - A vibrant student life environment provides opportunities for students from all disciplines to socialize, network, contribute and participate in the college community.